Treat your body like an old lady.

 - Constipation.
 Progesterone slows down muscle, meaning food moves through your gut slower.
 Theoretically your body is absorbing more nutrients, becoming more efficient, to support baby.
 Experiment with fiber cereal, Docusate, milk of magnesia...

-- Headaches in places I've never had before.
+- Headaches.
 Don't be scared to pop a Tylenol--it doesn't cross the placental barrier.